| Alexei Lapouchnian, Ph.D.

 the list of my research publications.

-I am currently working as a researcher on developing BI-enabled
+Research.
+I am currently developing BI-enabled

 Adaptive Enterprise Architecture to support enterprise agility and